 Although the electrician was able to get up and move about immediately following the incident, his assistant called for an ambulance and notified the electric utility.
 Soon after, however, the victim began to experience muscle fatigue and shooting pains going down his arms and neck.
 This progressed to tightness in his shoulders and chest pain.
 Over time, the symptoms grew to include fatigue, dizziness, tingling, generalized weakness, and that “pin-and-needles” feeling we've all felt on occasion.
 In the end, he was diagnosed with bilateral carpal tunnel syndrome as well as cervical degenerative disease.
 He also developed personality changes and experienced mood swings and anxiety.

-The evidence.
 After more than 1 hour elapsed before representatives from the electric utility arrived, the immediate determination was that the neutral had been reversed with one of the phases in the electric utility side of the box, which energized the pedestal to 120V.
 Had there been a working ground, there would have been an immediate short circuit to ground when the equipment was initially energized, which would have drawn attention to the mis-wiring before any injury could occur.
 There was also no question that the ground had failed too — most likely because it was driven into dry, hard, and elevated earth.

 There was clear negligence on the part of the company that installed the pedestal.
 The non-functioning ground coupled with the mis-wired phase was a potentially lethal error.
 (Note: The pedestal was installed by a company contracted by the electric utility and per the agreement, it was indemnified by the utility.)
 Litigation was initiated against the installer of the pedestal and the electric utility.

-The investigation.
 I was contacted by the plaintiff's attorney and retained as an expert to reconstruct the incident and explain how such a significant electrical injury could occur from a mere 120V contact that lasted only a few seconds.
 My investigation consisted of a review of the medical records, all pertinent depositions, and a site visit.
 My goal was to reconstruct the electrical environment and relate the symptoms to the electric shock.
 I was deposed and later offered courtroom testimony.

 Two major issues were challenged by the defense.
 First, it argued that the shock could not have occurred as the plaintiff testified, asserting that the plaintiff could not have gotten his hand locked behind the latch on the pedestal.
 Second, it maintained that the victim's symptoms were extreme — if not ridiculous — for a mere 120V contact.